TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         (Since TYPO3 4.6) Enabling this option together with
+         Enabling this option together with
          $TYPO3\_CONF\_VARS['FE']['compressionLevel'] in the Install Tool
          delivers Frontend JavaScript files using GZIP compression.